Copyright © 2002 jsd

 According to the reductionist viewpoint, wave is “really” just a bunch of rope-particles or chain-particles moving up and down.
 Also note that the wave cannot exist separately from the medium.

 |It would be quite extreme to say that there is no such thing as a wave; there is just a rope or chain wiggling ways that conspire to make us think there is a wave.||The non-extreme view accepts that the wave is carried by the rope or chain ... but we also recognize that the wave is a wave.|

 The reductionist viewpoint is sometimes useful but sometimes not.
 Whether the reductionists like it or not, the wave has properties that transcend its embodiment in a particular medium.
 Over on one side of the room the wave is a bunch of rope-particles moving up and down.
 Then it propagates over to the other side of the room and becomes a bunch of chain-particles moving up and down.
-But still we recognize it as the same wave.
+However, we still recognize it as the same wave.
 The wave is the same, even though the medium has changed completely.

-We can say that the wave moves from left to right across the room – even though the medium does not move left to right.
+Furthermore, the wave moves from left to right, even though the medium does not move from left to right.
 The medium ends up exactly where it started.
 We can talk about the velocity of the wave, even though no part of the medium is moving with that velocity except possibly by accident.
 The wave is an abstraction.
 The wave has properties of its own, separate from the properties of the medium.

 Saying there is no such thing as a wave is just a silly as saying there is no such thing as a rope.
-The reductionist viewpoint is sometimes a valid way of looking at things – but it is not the only valid way of looking at things.
+The reductionist viewpoint is sometimes helpful as a way of looking at things – but it is not the only way of looking at things.